bonjohen/reagent/README.md

 ## Features

-- Multi-agent architecture with specialized agents for planning, searching, and writing
+- Multi-agent architecture with specialized agents for question generation, planning, searching, and writing
+- Research question generation to enhance research quality
 - Parallel execution of search queries for faster results
 - Rich terminal output with progress indicators
 - Detailed markdown reports with follow-up questions